 - continuous improvement and building trust

 This includes outcomes-based measures which will be reported on in the Annual Report alongside the established KPIs.

 Ministerial Statements of Expectations are issued by the responsible Minister to a regulator to provide greater clarity about government policies and objectives relevant to the regulator in line with its statutory objectives, and the priorities the Minister expects it to observe in conducting its operations.

 More information on Ministerial Statements of Expectation can be found on the Government’s Deregulation Agenda webpage.

-The 2021 Ministerial Statement of Expectation and Statement of Intent for the ABCC will be available soon.
+The 2021 Ministerial Statement of Expectation and Statement of Intent for the ABCC can be found here.

 ABCC Regulator Performance Self-Assessment reports